ERGA-consortium/EARs/README.md

 ### 1. Creating your EAR

 We provide three ways to produce the EAR:
-1. If you have the required results, you can complete the YAML file (take a look at [EAR_basic_template.yaml](EAR_basic_template.yaml) and [[example]rCarCar2_EAR.yaml files]([example]rCarCar2_EAR.yaml) and run the `make_EAR.py` script.
+1. If you have the required results, you can complete the YAML file (take a look at [EAR_basic_template.yaml](EAR_basic_template.yaml) and [[example]rCarCar2_EAR.yaml]([example]rCarCar2_EAR.yaml) files and run the `make_EAR.py` script.
 We recommend installing the provided conda environment to handle the program's requirements easily.
 Clone this repository to obtain all the required files.

 ```bash
 # Complete the YAML file for your species